 In the workplace, misconduct can be classified as general misconduct or gross misconduct.
-General misconduct is usually unintentional, not malicious, has limited effects on other people and can be handled through disciplinary procedures.
+General misconduct is usually unintentional and has limited effects on other people.
+It is not malicious and has the opportunity for improvement.
 Gross misconduct is a severe infraction that can result in immediate termination of an employee.
 Gross misconduct is often illegal or a serious breach of company policy.

 For example, an employee who made a rude comment to an angry customer has likely committed general misconduct.
-If that employee then threatens the customer and instigates a physical altercation, the action becomes gross misconduct.
+If they threaten the customer and instigate in a physical altercation, the action becomes gross misconduct.

 Unless you live in a right-to-work state, your business may have to prove that you fired an employee for a legitimate reason.
 Employers have the burden of proof for documenting firings related to gross misconduct.
-Whether a misconduct offense is serious enough to warrant dismissal is open to interpretation, making it especially important for employers to define misconduct and have clearly stated discipline policies in their employee handbooks.
+Whether a misconduct offense is serious enough to warrant dismissal is open to interpretation, making it especially important for employers to have clearly-stated discipline policies in their employee handbook.